-- up to two (2) nights hotel accommodation if traveling by air, or more than 100km, to the conference.
+- 1-2 nights hotel accommodation if traveling by air, or more than 80km, to the conference.

-Note: Speakers will be responsible for their own travel costs and, if interested, will be required to purchase tickets to nightly social events.
+Note: Speakers will be responsible for their own travel costs.

-Co-Presenters: Additional presenters over and above the Primary Speaker will be required to pay a nominal fee of CAD$400 and will be responsible for all other costs including travel, accommodation and nightly social events.
+Co-Presenters: Additional presenters over and above the Primary Speaker will be required to pay a nominal registration fee of CAD$475 and will be responsible for all costs including travel and accommodation.

-Poster Presenters will be required to pay a nominal fee of CAD$400 and will be responsible for all other costs including travel, accommodation and nightly social events.
+Poster Presenters will be required to pay a nominal registration fee of CAD$350 and will be responsible for all costs including travel and accommodation.